-It’s easy to blame your age or joke that you’re out of shape if you have trouble catching your breath.
-But breathing problems shouldn’t be ignored.
-They’re sometimes the sign of a serious health problem.
+It’s easy to think that you’re just out of shape if you have trouble catching your breath.
+But you shouldn’t ignore breathing problems.
+They’re sometimes a sign of a serious health problem.

-People with COPD have airways that are inflamed, clogged with mucus, or don’t work as well as they used to.
+People with COPD have airways that are inflamed, that are clogged with mucus, or that don’t work as well as they used to.
 Smoking is the biggest cause of the condition, but breathing secondhand smoke, polluted air, or toxic chemicals can also hurt your airways.

 A morning cough can be an early sign of COPD.
 In severe cases, you may also notice weight loss or swelling in your ankles, feet, or legs.

 A cough may also be a symptom of COVID-19.
 It’s usually dry but sometimes comes with mucus.
 This disease caused by a coronavirus can cause shortness of breath, too.
 If you’re diagnosed with COVID-19 and it's severe, you may need hospital care that could include medication and extra oxygen.
 Some people who have a very hard time getting air need help from a breathing tube connected to a machine, called a ventilator.

 Some conditions that can give you a nagging cough are:

 Postnasal drip.
 This is when mucus in your nose trickles down the back of your throat.
 It can happen because of things like an allergy, a virus, a sinus infection, and dust or fumes in the air.

 Depending on your age, your overall health, and the cause of your postnasal drip, your doctor may recommend an OTC version of one or more of these drugs: